rajgoel/course-business-analytics-fundamentals/01-lab/slides.md

 Google OR-Tools is an open-source software suite for optimisation.
 It supports linear programming, constraint programming, routing, and more, with APIs in several programming languages.

 > [!NOTE]
-> [MathOpt](https://developers.google.com/optimization/math_opt/basic_example) provides and easy to use interface for formulating optimisation models in Python and C++.
+> [MathOpt](https://developers.google.com/optimization/math_opt/basic_example) provides an easy to use interface for formulating optimisation models in Python and C++.